owenshen24/golb/contents/muse/Interpretability-in-ML:-A-Broad-Overview.md

 As always, you can find code used to generate the images [here](https://github.com/owenshen24/interp-exp) on GitHub.

 In the rest of this post, we'll go over many ways to formalize what "interpretability" means.
-Broadly, interpretability focuses on the *how*; it's focused on getting some notion of an explanation for the decisions made by our models.
+Broadly, interpretability focuses on the *how*.
+It's focused on getting some notion of an explanation for the decisions made by our models.
 Below, each section is operationalized by a concrete question we can ask of our ML model using a specific definition of interpretability.
 Before that, though, if you're new to all this, I'll explain briefly about why we might care about interpretability at all.

 ## Why Care About Interpretability?